 Here are a handful of guiding principles, some starting points for ‘better, the first time’ development.

 Be a good custodian of nature: Africa is in a hurry to develop infrastructure and a built environment to meet the ever-increasing needs of the growing population.
 The risk is that urban growth squeezes out green space which is vital for a thriving city and its population: green space, whether a roadside verge or a public park, helps reduce flooding in heavy rains, helps issues like growing heat island effects, increases air quality and absorbs carbon emissions.
 Green space connects and improves biodiversity in what are otherwise concrete jungles, and is at the heart of sustainable cities that can be enjoyed and shared by everyone.
-We have seen how this works on a current project in Dar es Salaam, Tanzania with the World Bank – exploring how much green space, soft infrastructure and green corridors can help reduce flood risk in the city as it develops, as well as reducing heat island effects and improving biodiversity in the city.
+We have seen how this works on a recent project in Dar es Salaam, Tanzania with the World Bank – exploring how much green space, soft infrastructure and green corridors can help reduce flood risk in the city as it develops, as well as reducing heat island effects and improving biodiversity in the city.

 Listen to and learn from the climate science: In the last 30 years the scientific rigour and evidence base that underpins climate change projections has grown significantly.
 Scientists can tell us what we, as designers, need to know and this data should inform every element of our thinking.
 This will be vital across Africa.
 We need to see climate science and building codes working hand-in-hand, where climate adaptation means understanding the conditions buildings and infrastructure will face not just today or 10 years from now, but 50 years or 100 years from now.
 The conditions will change, and climate scientists can tell us how, if we choose to learn from them.